 The Black Canyon, or Nakik HaShachor, is one of the most beautiful places in the Golan and another excellent addition for your North Israel itinerary.
 It forms part of the Jordan Valley and is the lowest point in Israel, full of trails and paths for hikers to explore.
 The canyon is a remnant of Golan Heights’ volcanic past and is only accessible through tours with licensed guides.
 If rappelling through waterfalls, wading through water, and hiking downhill sound like your kind of adventure, this canyoning tour can make your trip to the Golan Heights unforgettable.

 Where Should You Stay?

 Plenty of beautiful hotels in northern Israel offering luxury rooms with spa and massage packages aren’t far from the Golan Heights.
 If you’re feeling more adventurous, though, Israel has the unique option of staying in a Zimmer or kibbutz.
-You can take a 7 Day Zimmer and Kibbutz Self-Guided Tour of the area and stay in zimmers along the way.

 The Heights are the Place to Go-lan!

 Golan Heights has something for everyone who visits, whether you’re looking for a thrilling outdoor adventure or just want to take in the impressive scenery.
 This northern region offers an array of tours just waiting to be explored!